lgatto/SC-ICS-Proposal/exercises.md

 Q: What does this figure tell us about these data?

-a.
-The data are non-parametric - Students misunderstand key terms
+1. The data are non-parametric - Students misunderstand key terms
-b.
-The data follow a skewed normal distribution - Students recognise that the dat are not normally distributed but don't recognise the Poisson distribution
+2. The data follow a skewed normal distribution - Students recognise that the dat are not normally distrbuted but don't recognise the Poisson distribution
-c.
-The data follow a Poisson distribution - This is correct
+3. The data follow a Poisson distribution - This is correct
-d.
-The data follow a normal distribution - Students do not recognise a normal distribution
+4. The data follow a normal distribution - Students do not recognise a normal distribution

 ## R-squared

 What does the r-squared coefficient represent?

-a) the percentage of the variation in the response variable explained by the linear model
+1. the percentage of the variation in the response variable explained by the linear model
-b) the strength of the linear association between two variables
+2. the strength of the linear association between two variables
-c) the value of the slope in a linear regression
+3. the value of the slope in a linear regression
-d) the coefficient of correlation
+4. the coefficient of correlation

 ### Exploring data frames

 For a dataframe `my.df` with seven rows and four columns, which of the following statements is true?

-a) `length(rbind(my.df, my.df)) == 8`  - switching rows and columns
+1. `length(rbind(my.df, my.df)) == 8`  - switching rows and columns
-b) `nrow(my.df) == length(my.df)` - df as list of column vectors
+2. `nrow(my.df) == length(my.df)` - df as list of column vectors
-c) `ncol(my.df) == length(my.df)` - correct
+3. `ncol(my.df) == length(my.df)` - correct
-d) `dim(rbind(my.df, my.df)) == dim(cbind(my.df, my.df))` - very close
+4. `dim(rbind(my.df, my.df)) == dim(cbind(my.df, my.df))` - very close

 Given the dataframe cats of cats: